 Nutrition and Supplement Support for Environmental Allergies

-As any functional-integrative doctor like myself would advise, protecting the immune system from allergies should begin with supporting the body with proper nutritional therapy.
+As any functional-integrative practice would advise, protecting the immune system from allergies should begin with supporting the body with proper nutritional therapy.
 A wholesome, organic, nutrient-dense, plant-based whole food diet is a prerequisite for a healthy immune system.

-You’ve likely heard the basic premise, “Immunity starts in the gut.”
-I’ve found this to be true and regularly recommend probiotics to my patients.
-Other supplements I’ve found especially helpful for supplying antioxidants, building the immune system and supporting the body during allergy season are Vitamin D3, Vitamin C and Omegas.
+You’ve likely heard the basic premise, “immunity starts in the gut.”
+We’ve found this to be true and regularly recommend probiotics to our patients.
+Other supplements we’ve found especially helpful for supplying antioxidants, building the immune system and supporting the body during allergy season are Vitamin D3, Vitamin C and Omegas.